openstack/openstack-manuals/doc/arch-design-draft/source/operator-requirements-sla.rst

 * Unplanned (system faults)

-It is important to determine as part of the SLA negotiation which party is responsible for monitoring and starting up Compute service Instances should an outage occur which shuts them down.
+It is important to determine as part of the SLA negotiation which party is responsible for monitoring and starting up the Compute service instances if an outage occurs.

 Resiliency of overall system and individual components are going to be dictated by the requirements of the SLA, meaning designing for